 Geography forms the bridge between the natural and human world and the science and arts disciplines.
-The diverse nature of the subject engenders broad-minded, deep thinkers who learn from the world around them.
-Many employers recognise that Geography students have a wide variety of transferable skills ranging from enquiry-based data collection, presentation and analysis of data and the preparation and presentation of reports in written and oral form.
-Students of Geography are regarded as being skilled in making informed decisions based on a range of real world information
+The diverse nature of the subject develops broad-minded, deep thinkers who learn from the world around them.
+Many employers recognise that Geography students have a wide variety of transferable skills ranging from enquiry- based data collection and analysis, presentation and the preparation and presentation of reports in written and oral form.
+Students of Geography are regarded as being skilled in making informed decisions based on a range of real world information.